elyngved/ruby-mws/README.markdown

 Under development!
 ------------------

 ruby-mws is a Ruby gem that wraps the Amazon Marketplace Web Service (MWS) API.
-It is still missing many features, but some basic requests are available.
+Right now it only supports Amazon's Order and Inventory APIs.

 Please use at your own risk.
 This has not been tested thoroughly and is not guaranteed to work in any capacity.
 See the LICENSE file for more details.